Tokhara Yabghus

-The Tokhara Yabghus or Yabghus of Tokharistan (吐火羅葉護 (吐火罗叶护, Tǔhuǒluó Yèhù)) were a dynasty of Western Turk–Hephtalite sub-kings with the title "Yabghus", who ruled from 625 CE in the area of Tokharistan north and south of the Oxus River, with some smaller remnants surviving in the area of Badakhshan until 758 CE.
+The Tokhara Yabghus or Yabghus of Tokharistan (吐火羅葉護 (吐火罗叶护, Tǔhuǒluó Yèhù)) were a dynasty of Western Turk rulers with the title "Yabghu"; who ruled from 625 CE in the area of Tokharistan north and south of the Oxus River, with some smaller remnants surviving in the area of Badakhshan until 758 CE.
 Their legacy extended to the southeast where it came into contact with the Turk Shahis and the Zunbils until the 9th century CE.

 Territorial expansion

 The Turks initially occupied the area of north of the Oxus (Transoxonia, Sogdiana) following their destruction of the Hephthalites in 557–565 CE through an alliance with the Sasanian Empire.
 The Sasanians, on the other hand, took control of the area south of the Oxus, with Chaganiyan, Sind, Bust, Rukhkhaj, Zabulistan, Tokharistan, Turistan and Balistan being transformed into vassal kingdoms and principalities.
 After this time, a tense Turco-Persian border existed along the Oxus, which lasted several decades.
 The area south of the Oxus contained numerous Hephthalites principalities, remnants of the great Hephthalite Empire destroyed by the alliance of the Turks and the Sasanians.